data-henrik/cloud-project-onboarding-terraform/README.md

 Terraform files are organized in directories and applied folder by folder, in ascending order.

 - [000-base](000-base): Corporate base layer for all projects
-- [010-account-admin](010-account-admin): Project-specific setup by the account owner or super admin
+- [010-account-admin](010-account-admin): Project-specific setup by the account owner or super admin ("Cloud Organization Admins")
 - [020-security-admin](020-security-admin):
 - ...
 - [040-app-services](040-app-services):